-Schemes that incorporate elements to reduce their carbon footprint (through use of materials or renewable technologies) will be supported, subject to other policies in the Development Plan.
+Schemes that incorporate elements to reduce their carbon footprint (through use of materials or renewable technologies) will be supported

-- 5.66.
+5.53.
 The community recognises that modern techniques in construction and design promote homes and new development which are better suited to modern day living and energy savings.
-Sustainable designs are encouraged by the ENP and applications which embrace these concepts into their schemes will be looked on favourably by the Plan. - 5.67.
-Renewable energy and technologies promote healthier lifestyles and reduce the carbon footprint of developments.
-The Plan supports those proposals which embrace these in their designs.
+Sustainable designs are encouraged by the NDP and applications which embrace these concepts into their schemes will be looked on favourably by the plan.